Boondocking in the Arizona Desert

 Imperial Valley garden farms are just a few miles away from the camping area.
 Watching the farm workers tending, picking and packing truckloads of lettuce, broccoli and other vegetables makes us appreciate our fresh food even more.
 There are also several date gardens where visitors can buy wonderful fresh dates to eat or send home.
 A treat to have at least once during a visit to this area is a date shake -- an ice cream shake with dates whipped into it.

 The camping area is near the Colorado River Valley on the California side of the border.
 Dispersed camping can overlook the reservoir or be tucked into more secluded areas in the hills.
 While this is a popular area for snowbirds, there are areas where you can have a wonderful view as well as privacy.
 We enjoyed visits from resident burros who wandered close to our camp and sometimes saw coyotes and quail just a few feet away.

 What to Do While Boondocking at Imperial Dam LTVA

-Because of the relative isolation of the Imperial Dam LTVA, it's very easy to go for a long hike in the desert or take a 4 wheel drive vehicle out exploring.
+Because of the relative isolation of the Imperial Dam LTVA, there are many places where you can go for a long hike in the desert or take a 4-wheel drive vehicle out exploring.
 We often packed a lunch and extra water and went out with our cameras to hunt the newly blooming wild flowers of the Arizona desert.
 Each time we went out, there was something new to see.
 On one very long ride into the back country, we finally found the remains of an old turquoise mine and picked up a few chips of turquoise to add to our collection of pretty stones and interesting rocks.

 If you've never boondocked before, these two BLM areas are wonderful places to start.
 The campground hosts are very knowledgeable and always ready to give advice or help to newcomers.
 Do try it -- we'll be looking for you!